Grant and Funding Opportunities

 “Why Treaties Matter” communicates, in a meaningful and truthful way, the history of sovereignty and treaties between nations in Minnesota territory (later, the state of Minnesota) through a traveling exhibit and community engagement program.
 The “Why Treaties Matter” partners seek applications from potential host communities.

 Proposals due: We have no deadline for submissions.
 Host communities must submit at least six weeks prior to intended hosting dates.
-The exhibit is currently available for hosting Now-Oct.
-31, 2020.

 Closed Grant and Funding Opportunities